Beechcraft XA-38 Grizzly: Design and development

 The United States Army Air Forces awarded the Beech Aircraft Corporation a contract in December 1942 for two prototypes for their Model 28 "Destroyer". to give a powerful ground attack aircraft to replace the Douglas A-20 Havoc, with the ability to hit "hardened" targets like tanks and bunkers and to attack coastal shipping.
 This capability was achieved through a 75 mm cannon with 20 rounds, mounted in a fixed position on the nose as well as two .50 cal (12.7 mm) M2 Browning machine guns firing forward.
 Defensive armament consisted of remotely controlled ventral and dorsal turrets, each armed with twin .50 cal (12.7 mm) machine guns.
 There were to be two crew members, a pilot and an observer/gunner in the rear cabin, using periscope sights to aim the guns.

 Testing

-On 7 May 1944, Beech test pilot Vern Carstens flew the XA-38 on its maiden flight from the company's Wichita airfield.
-The aircraft proved satisfactory in all respects and better than expected in some, including top speed.
+On 7 May 1944, Beech test pilot Vern Carstens flew the XA-38 on its maiden flight from the company's Wichita, Kansas airfield.

 During testing, the XA-38 prototypes were flown by USAAF pilots and serviced by military personnel, proving to be reliable and establishing a high level of serviceability.
+The aircraft proved satisfactory in all respects and better than expected in some, including top speed.
+The armament proved especially effective; however the B-29 had priority for the Wright R-3350 engines, and when sufficient engines had become available despite the B-29's priority, the war was nearly over and no production was ordered.

-The armament proved especially effective; if not for a shift in wartime priorities in 1944, the aircraft would most likely have been ordered in quantity even though the B-29 had priority for the Wright R-3350 engines.
 Instead, one prototype was scrapped and the other, intended for the USAF Museum, had an unknown fate.